 Machinery manufacturers also could increasingly take on the role of systems integrators, managing a downstream supply chain that is seamlessly integrated with and responsive to changing real-time customer needs.
 Doing so would require adopting advanced analytics and artificial intelligence to build advanced models and simulations, but could result in powerful new sources of value.

 In sum, technology developments like cloud computing and the Internet of Things are quickly moving beyond consumer-facing products to envelop the entire production value chain.
 Machine makers may find this new level of integration and digitalization challenging, but keeping pace with the functional and operational evolution of production systems will be critical to meeting their customers’ digitally enhanced needs for seamless, transparent, and real-time information and adaptability.

-Richard Hell is a Munich-based vice president in Oliver Wyman’s Harbour Advanced Manufacturing and Engineering practice and focused on operational improvement, technical risk and quality management as well as digital manufacturing.
+Richard Hell is a Munich-based Partner in Oliver Wyman’s Harbour Advanced Manufacturing and Engineering practice and focused on operational improvement, technical risk and quality management as well as digital manufacturing.